stephens999/ash-orig/README.md

 The (in development) ashr package is in the `package` subdirectory.

 There are two versions of the package, one which uses some C++ via RCpp, and one that does not.
-The C++ version is faster, but even the regular R package is reasonably quick and the extra speed is likely only required if using ash many times on large data sets.
-Since installing the C++ version requires more dependencies (e.g. you need to have a C++ compiler installed etc) you might want to start with the non C++ version.
+The current recommendation is to use the *non C++* version.
+We now only include instructions for the C++ version for completeness, and it may be removed at any point.
+(During development there were times when we wanted a faster version, but the non-C++ version now exploits the SQUAREM package to improve convergence, whereas the C++ version does not - as a result the non-C++ version can actually be faster than the C++ version.)

 ## Non C++ version